Eherrera374/Capstone/README.md

 This project explores whether patient clinical data can predict which treatment outcomes are most likely — specifically identifying patients whose condition is likely to **Improve**.
 Two modelling strategies are compared: a full **multiclass approach** (3 outcome classes) and a **binary classification approach** (Improved vs. Not Improved) with class balancing and threshold tuning.

-> ⚠️ **Important:** Models in their current state should not be used for clinical treatment decisions.
-Performance metrics indicate weak predictive signal, likely due to the synthetic nature of the dataset.
-See [Limitations](#limitations) and [Recommendations](#recommendations).

 ---

 ## Dataset